 - 87% of Americans are worried AI is helping scammers.

-- 55% say scams are getting worse this year, and only 5% of Americans feel less concern than they did last year.
+- 55% of Americans say their worry about scams is growing, and only 5% of Americans feel less concern than they did last year.

-- Those who never attended college are twice as likely to say they aren’t concerned about AI’s use in scams.
+- Those who never attended college are twice as likely to say they aren’t concerned about the use of AI in scams.

-Americans’ anxiety may be rising because attacks themselves are increasing: DDoS attacks are up 46%, phishing scams related to large events like the Olympics made headlines this year, and almost half of Americans have been targeted in shopping scams.
+The rising anxiety that Americans feel is reflective of reality.
+DDoS attacks are surging 46% in 2024, phishing scams related to large events like the Olympics are making headlines, and studies show that almost half of Americans have been targeted in online shopping scams.

-And while 44% of Americans feel about the same as last year, among those whose concern levels have shifted, the trend is overwhelmingly toward heightened anxiety.
+And while 44% of Americans feel about the same as last year, among those whose concern levels have changed over time, the trend is overwhelmingly toward heightened anxiety.
 Americans expressing greater worry this year outnumber those with less concern 10 to 1.

 A lot more | 19% |